Axbridge: Governance

-The town council (which is a parish council) has responsibility for local issues.
+The town council has responsibility for local issues.
 The town council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security and traffic.
 The town council also initiates projects for the maintenance and repair of parish facilities, and consults with the district council on the maintenance, repair and improvement of highways, drainage, footpaths, public transport and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.
 Each year members of the town council elect a mayor for the town.
 Axbridge Town Council is based at Axbridge Town Hall.

-The town falls within the non-metropolitan district of Sedgemoor, which was formed on 1 April 1974, under the Local Government Act 1972.
-It had been part of Axbridge Rural District from 1894 to 1974, which was responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks and tourism.
+For local government purposes, since 1 April 2023, the town comes under the unitary authority of Somerset Council.
+Prior to this, it was part of the non-metropolitan district of Sedgemoor, which was formed on 1 April 1974 under the Local Government Act 1972, having previously been part of Axbridge Rural District.

-Somerset County Council is responsible for running the largest and most expensive local services such as education, social services, libraries, main roads, public transport, policing and fire services, trading standards, waste disposal and strategic planning.

 The town is in Axevale electoral ward.
 Axbridge is the most populous area but the ward stretches south to Chapel Allerton.
 The total ward population as taken at the 2011 census is 4,261.

-It is also part of the Wells county constituency represented in the House of Commons.
+It is also part of the Wells and Mendip Hills county constituency represented in the House of Commons.
 It elects one MP by the first-past-the-post system of election.